 AVETRA 1998 Conference Proceedings

 The following is the Introduction to the 1998 Conference Proceedings: “VET Research: Influencing policy and practice”.
-The proceedings can be purchased direct from the secretariat by filling in an order form.

 Research Centre for Vocational Education and Training

 In the introduction to a set of proceedings such as these, it is usual for editors to reflect on the extent to which the proceedings addressed the conference theme.
 It is a timid pair of editors that will not venture some critical remarks on what is and what is not said in the papers about the theme, and what new insights they bring to it.
 So having laboured over files foreign and familiar, we exercise our prerogative to do so.